baldeuniversel/am-okay/README.md

-## am-okay (for flatpak manager)
+# am-okay

 The **am-okay** program allows dynamically to copy, cut, and paste dirs/files (Use from the terminal) .

-With this program you can tag files or directories as items to copy or move via a console (terminal) and paste these items via another console (terminal) .
+With the **am-okay** program you can tag files or directories as items to copy or move via a console (terminal) and paste these items via another console (terminal) .